HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 TODO intro.

-We'll be creating a scene in which a predator guards it's home, attacking any prey in-sight.
-The prey is on a mission; sneak through the fence, get some cheese, and then get out safely.
+We'll be creating a scene in which a predator guards its home, attacking any prey in sight.
+The prey is on a mission: sneak through the fence, get some cheese, and get out safely.

-In this example we will create a stack-based finite state machine (FSM) to manage AI for animals.
+In this example, we will create a stack-based finite state machine (FSM) to manage AI for animals.

 ## Getting Started